In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 - Below 40% → Match too low, not recommended to invest excessive effort

-Position Credibility Assessment: Use AI to list key evaluation metrics, score recruitment information for credibility, filtering out fake postings or unclear position requirements.
+Position Credibility Assessment: Use AI to list key evaluation metrics, score the credibility of recruitment information, and filter out fake job postings or unclear position requirements.

 - Requirement clarity and verifiability of recruitment information (whether it includes clear business goals, KPIs);

-- Responsibility focus (is it overly broad or concentrated on core tasks?);
+- Responsibility focus (whether it's broad and all-encompassing or focused on core tasks);

-- Details of tools and methodologies (are real tools, processes, or tech stacks mentioned?);
+- Details of tools and methodologies (whether real tools, processes, or tech stacks are mentioned);

-- Company information transparency (direct hire vs. outsourcing, business info risks, employer reputation, etc.).
+- Company information transparency (direct hire vs. outsourcing, business info risk, employer reputation, etc.).

 Resume and Position Match Calculation: Compare position requirements with the resume item by item, calculating the match percentage.